teambit/bit/scopes/pipelines/builder/builder.docs.md

 ### Override the build pipeline sequence

 This methodology leaves the task completely agnostic as to its position in the build pipeline.
-Instead, the task position is determined by the environment using the 'getBuildpipe' Environment Handler.
+Instead, the task position is determined by the environment using the `getBuildPipe` Environment Handler.

 The example above shows the React environment `overrideBuildPipe` method being used to override its default pipeline.
 This method uses the `getBuildPipe()` Environment Handler, internally.